psychemedia/island-storynotes/godshill_to_do.md

-had been removed at some time or other from the place of their original burial ; and that they were of persons of distinction was beyond doubt, or such care would not have been bestowed upon them”(Isleof WightObserver).
+had been removed at some time or other from the place of their original burial ; and that they were of persons of distinction was beyond doubt, or such care would not have been bestowed upon them" (Isle of Wight Observer).
 One of the skeletons was pronounced to be that of an aged man,another that of an aged female,and the third that of "a tall fine man about forty years of age."
 It has been suggested, and there is an air of probability about the suggestion, that they were the remains of Count Baldwin, his wife, and his son Henry.
 They are now in the Museum at Ryde.

-This is just the spot where “the violet of a legend " might be ex pected to blossom ; and the traditions connected with the abbey are of a fantastic character.
+This is just the spot where "the violet of a legend " might be ex pected to blossom ; and the traditions connected with the abbey are of a fantastic character.
 One tells of a deep subterraneous passage, closed by a golden gate, and is evidently the offspring of the awe and wonder created in the minds of the vulgar by monastic wealth and power.
-Another is not less wildly fabulous:—“At a short distance south of the ruins of the abbey is a wood, formerly thickly timbered, but now only consisting of a few decayed oaks and brushwood ; itis called Eleanor's Grove,from a tradition that Eleanor of Guienne, queen of Henry II., was imprisoned at Quarr,and frequented this secluded spot, where, after death, it is related, she was interred in a golden coffin,which is supposed still to be protected from sacrilegious cupidity by magical spells.”
-About half a century ago a search was made for this golden coffin,with theresultof discovering one of common character, containing a female skeleton .
+Another is not less wildly fabulous:—"At a short distance south of the ruins of the abbey is a wood, formerly thickly timbered, but now only consisting of a few decayed oaks and brushwood ; it is called Eleanor's Grove, from a tradition that Eleanor of Guienne, queen of Henry II., was imprisoned at Quarr, and frequented this secluded spot, where, after death, it is related, she was interred in a golden coffin,which is supposed still to be protected from sacrilegious cupidity by magical spells."
+About half a century ago a search was made for this golden coffin,with the result of discovering one of common character, containing a female skeleton .

 ---